LizMyers/perfect_pizza/README.md

 Go to the <a href = "http://dialogflow.cloud.google.com">dialogflow console</a> and sign in with your gmail account.
 (Note: If you don’t have gmail, you can create a new account at gmail.com.
 Here’s how: <a href="https://youtu.be/kw2eFtZXDho" target="_blank">3 minute tutorial</a>.)

 ### Step 3: Create New Agent
-In the upper left corder of the DialogFlow Window, directly under the logo - there is little dropdown arrow.
-Click the arrow to open the menu and then select **Create New Agent**. **Give your agent a name** such as test_agent or my_pizza.
+Next we need to **Create a New Agent**.
+If you're new to DialogFlow, you should see this button in the upper left corner.
+If you don't see the "+ Create Agent" button, click the drown-down arrow and select **Create New Agent** from the menu. **Give your agent a name** such as test_agent or my_pizza.
+Agent names can not be changed later - so create simple name, using words commonly found in the English dictionary.

 ### Step 4: Import Files
 In the upper left corner of the DialogFlow window, and just to the right of your agent’s name, you should see the gear icon. **Click on the gear icon and select Export and Import** from the menu.
 Then select **RESTORE FROM ZIP** and **locate** the **perfect_pizza_START.zip** file.
 Be sure and type RESTORE (all caps) in the grey box.
 Then the **CREATE button** becomes available and you can click it.
 Now you've imported the starter files and we are working on the same conversation together.
 Now you're ready customize and turn this almost-perfect-pizza into your perfect pie.